We look forward to welcoming your child to one of the exciting camps operated by Avon Old Farms School.

 - Avon Old Farms Basketball Camp

-According to state regulations, we are required to have physical forms on file for each child attending camp.
-To complete the registration process, the following forms must be completed and returned two weeks prior to the start date of camp.
-If your child will attend more than one AOF camps listed above, you need only submit the forms once, two weeks prior to the start date of his/her first AOF camp.
+According to state regulations, we are required to have health records on file for each child attending camp.
+To complete the registration process, the following Google Form must be completed and returned two weeks prior to the start date of camp, and either a scan or hard copy of a physical exam and immunization records, any prescriptions for any medication (prescription or OTC), and a must be sent prior to the start of the camp.
+If your child will attend more than one AOF camp listed above, you need only submit the forms once, two weeks prior to the start date of his/her first AOF camp.
 If your child is attending a camp at Avon Old Farms School that is not listed above, you will need to contact that camp’s office/director for information regarding medical forms.

 Required Medical Forms